 And yet the cares are many and the hours of toil are few; There is not time enough on earth for all I’d like to do; But, having lived and having toiled, I’d like the world to find Some little touch of beauty that my soul had left behind.

-âThe wild woman has a deep love of nature, a love for the ancient mother.
+The wild woman has a deep love of nature, a love for the ancient mother.
 Though possibly misunderstood, it has always been in her.
-When she goes into the wilderness a part of her soul is going home.â Shikoba
+When she goes into the wilderness a part of her soul is going home. -Shikoba

-âStudy nature, love nature, stay close to nature.
-It will never fail you.”
+“study nature, love nature, stay close to nature. it will never fail you.” -Frank Lloyd Wright

 Jessica, Stephanie’s (one of three) daughters, is an amazingly talented pastry chef!
 She graduated from L’Academie de Cuisine with her Pastry of Arts Certificate and specializes in custom made cakes of all occasions, cupcakes, cake pops or anything else your heart (or stomach) desire.

-Art is the flower of life and, as seed, it gives back life
+Art is the flower of life and, as seed, it gives back life -Remy de Gourmont

 âWe need to teach people to go into their backyards, that real healing is all around us.â â Margi Flint